bencebeky/metadata/draft-beky-httpbis-metadata.md

 with the exchange carried by that stream.

 The metadata block of a HTTP/3 METADATA frame is encoded using QPACK representations.
-An endpoint _MUST_ not use any QPACK representations that reference the dynamic table.
+An endpoint _MUST NOT_ use any QPACK representations that reference the dynamic table.
 Therefore the Required Insert Count is be zero, and decoding METADATA frame payloads do not elicit instructions on the QPACK decoder stream.

 # Negotiating METADATA